-30 Is there provision for interest on damages awards?
+31 Is there provision for interest on damages awards?

 In the case of tort liability, the legal interest on damages awarded to the plaintiff accrues as of the date on which the infringement was committed.
 In the case of contract liability, legal interest will accrue only from the date the damages claim was filed with the court.
+The current legal interest rate in Italy is 3 per cent per annum.

-31 Are the fines imposed by competition authorities taken into account when settling damages?
+32 Are the fines imposed by competition authorities taken into account when settling damages?